We Want to Hear from You

 The Oregon DOJ’s Crime Victim and Survivor Services Division (CVSSD) is here to reduce the impact of crime on victims’ lives.
 We help victims cover crime-related costs and we support statewide victim services programs.
 We promote and protect victims’ rights, and we provide information and resources.

-Links to legal help resources »
+Links to additional legal assistance resources »

-Resources for Immigrants and Refugees
+Resources for Immigrants and Refugees »

 Hate Crime Book